 Since July 2016, Univision launched 3 live games every Saturday night in primetime in a 6-hour block of Liga MX action.
 The first game is on Univision Deportes Network, followed by the second and third games on Univision.
 The name of the Liga MX programming is Sabado Futbolero.
 Read more details about it.

-Starting with the Liga MX’s 2020 Torneo Guardianes that began in July 2020, the league and TUDN have debuted games on Mondays with the debut of Lunes de Fútbol (Soccer Mondays) and telecast live across Univision Networks – Univision, UniMás, and TUDN – and streamed on TUDN.TV and the TUDN app with English-language commentary available via TUDNxtra.
+Starting with Liga MX’s 2020 Torneo Guardianes that began in July 2020, the league and TUDN have debuted games on Mondays with the debut of Lunes de Fútbol (Soccer Mondays) and telecast live across Univision Networks – Univision, UniMás, and TUDN – and streamed on TUDN.TV and the TUDN app with English-language commentary available via TUDNxtra.
 The English-language service is only available for select matches.

-TUDN struck a long-term agreement with Atlético san Luis to telecast its matches.
+TUDN struck a long-term agreement with Atlético San Luis to telecast its matches.
 Therefore, TUDN possesses the rights to 14 of the 18 Liga MX clubs.

 In 2020 and moving forward, Telemundo Deportes acquired the English-language and Spanish-language rights to Chivas home games.